-We are substantially dependent on the success of SUSTOL and CINVANTI, and if either SUSTOL or CINVANTI do not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.
+We are substantially dependent on the commercial success of ZYNRELEF®, CINVANTI® and SUSTOL® and our U.S. Product Candidates, HTX-019 and HTX-034, and if these products and product candidates do not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.